johnandrea/generate-gedcom/README.md

 This is only for relationship testing.
 There are no dates or other events created.

-There are some random decisions:
+There are some random decisions (adjustable by variables inside the program):
 - how many children in a family
 - choice of given name
 - if a spouse will have a sibling or two